Why use a mortgage broker?

 - Minimal need for strategy

-Income that is not W2 simple
+Income that isn’t W-2 simple

 Property types that break automation